gorvelyfab/stan-blog/README.md

 ### Database setup

+The default DB settings use SQLite

-please ensure you that PostgreSQL is installed on your system
+But if you wish you can use PostgreSQL, for this please ensure you that PostgreSQL is installed on your system

-you should also edit app/settings.py for your personal requirements
+you should also edit `app/settings.py` for your personal requirements

-the actual database settings like this:
+Example configuration for PostgreSQL:

 ```
 DATABASES = {